 (No ratings)

-Dr. Caroline Kimberly Fiser, MD is a surgical oncologist in Shenandoah, TX specializing in surgical oncology (cancer surgery).
+Dr. Caroline Kimberly Fiser, MD is a general surgeon in Shenandoah, TX specializing in general surgery and surgical oncology (cancer surgery).
 She graduated from University of New Mexico School of Medicine in 2018 and has 7 years of experience.
-Dr. Caroline Kimberly Fiser, MD is affiliated with Texas Oncology and Memorial Hermann.
+Dr. Caroline Kimberly Fiser, MD is affiliated with Memorial Hermann Northeast Hospital, Texas Oncology, HCA Houston Healthcare, Memorial Hermann, Memorial Hermann The Woodlands Hospital, HCA Houston Healthcare Northwest and Texas Breast Specialists-The Woodlands.

 Mastectomy (Breast Removal Surgery)